SpocWiki/_public/schema.org/predicate/Texts/has_conditions_of_access.md

 - [ #has_/text/_about_conditions_of_access :: Text ] or
 - [ has_text_about_conditions_of_access :: Text ]

 Conditions that affect the availability of, or method(s) of access to, an item.
-Typically used for real world items such as an &lt;a class="localLink" href="/ArchiveComponent"&gt;ArchiveComponent&lt;/a&gt; held by an &lt;a class="localLink" href="/ArchiveOrganization"&gt;ArchiveOrganization&lt;/a&gt;.
+Typically used for real world items such as an [[ArchiveComponent]] held by an [[ArchiveOrganization]].
 This property is not suitable for use as a general Web access control mechanism.
 It is expressed only in natural language.&lt;br/&gt;&lt;br/&gt;

 For example "Available by appointment from the Reading Room" or "Accessible only from logged-in accounts ".